NATIONAL TAP DANCE DAY | May 25

-National Tap Dance Day on May 25th pays tribute to one of America’s original art forms.
+On May 25 during National Tap Dance Day, we pay tribute to one of America’s original dancing art forms.

-Tap dance is a percussive dance dating back to the early 1800s developed primarily from African and Irish influences.
+Tap dance is a percussive dance dating back to the early 1800s, with a combination of primarily influences of African and Irish heritage.

-Incorporating complex rhythmic step combinations, performers often expressed enormous amounts of character through sound and bodily movement.
+Incorporating complex rhythmic step combinations, tap dance performers often expressed enormous amounts of character through sound and body movement.
 From clogging to buck and wing styles, soft-shoe to the sand step, and a little bit of jazz, tap dancing evolved from a stiff Irish jig to the bodily Cakewalk and vocal Ring-shout.